 Not all charities accept old mattresses as donations regardless of the condition they are in.
 Therefore, you should call your local donation center to get information on charities you can donate to.

 Rules on mattress donation differ in different states.
-If you get a charity that accepts mattresses as donations, be sure to ask whether they will pick it from your home, or you would have to send it over.
+If you get a charity that accepts mattresses as donations, be sure to ask whether they will pick it from your home, or you would have to move it over yourself.

 You can also donate old mattresses to churches or shelters.
 Most churches accept mattresses for mission programs that help families in need.
 Shelters, including women’s shelters, disaster relief shelters, and homeless shelters can also benefit from old mattress donations.
 Just ensure that the mattress is in good condition before donating it.
 If you used a mattress protector, chances are the bed will show less signs of wear and tear.